oslomet-arx-as-a-service/Rapport/product-documentation/product-documentation.md

 - Technologies
 #### Functionality

-The service has 3 end-points, to reach these end-points a client must use a HTTP POST call to an web address that is running the service.
-These end-points are written using a REST architecture[https://en.wikipedia.org/wiki/Representational_state_transfer].
-The end-point address is formed by using an anotation on each controller and method.
+The service has 3 end points, to reach these end-points a client must use a HTTP POST call to an web address that is running the service.
+These end points are written using a REST architecture[https://en.wikipedia.org/wiki/Representational_state_transfer].
+The end point address is formed by using an anotation on each controller and method.

-Example of a controller with a REST api end-point:
+Example of a controller with a REST api end point:

 ```java